TeoBouvard/nephelae/README.md

 ## TODO

-- get right altitude and time on model with sliders
+- assertion failed when idle and action
 - dimensions of map in km ?
+- collect requirements and dependencies !

 ## Modules